Within the first few months of this year, Citizen’s Advice have stated that nearly 40 million people have already been targeted by scammers.

 How to spot a Post Office scam

 The Post Office scam can be difficult to spot, as victims aren’t explicitly asked to make a payment.
 Plus, the link on the text takes you to a fake website that looks just like the official Post Office site.
-But if you haven’t ordered a parcel, it is likely to be a scam.
+But, if you haven’t ordered a parcel, it could well be a scam.

 How to report it to the Post Office

-If you’re worried you’re being targeted as part of a Post Office scam, you should contact Action Fraud immediately.
+If you’re worried you’re being targeted as part of a Post Office scam, you should report it using the following email address: [email protected].

 Bad spelling and grammar